AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-ssh-tunnel.md

 * **Username:** The username for the MBI SSH (Linux) user
 * **SSH Port:** SSH port on your server (22 by default)

-That's it!
+That is it!
 When you are finished, click the Save & Test button to complete the setup.

 ## Related: